 Policy Number Title Family Name Company / Organisation Title Family Name Company / Organisation 3.1 Legally compliant?
 3.2 Sound?
 4.Unsound because it is not: 5.
 Reasons for not being legally compliant/sound 6.
 Change(s) needed to make the Site Allocation DPD legally compliant and sound.
 7. Attend and give evidence at the hearing part of the examination?
-8. Reasons for appearing at examination the 5-year housing supply very fragile.
-This is problematic for the council and concerning as it shows a heavy reliance on these large schemes being delivered efficiently and on time.
+8. Reasons for appearing at examination schemes being delivered efficiently and on time.
 Subsequently this has a significant knock down effect on the 5 year housing supply, making it fragile.
-Therefore because of this trajectory, the council should consider the allocation of additional smaller sites to ease the heavy reliance on the larger developments and lower the risk of under delivering due to the lead-in time for the development of these larger schemes.
-The robustness of the 5-year housing supply would be improved through the allocation of smaller sites which are capable of delivery in the early part of the plan period.
-The plan as it has been drafted is ineffective and unsound as it risks failure to deliver an adequate supply of housing throughout the plan period.
-(ZV244).
+Therefore because of this trajectory, the council should consider the allocation of additional smaller sites to ease (ZV244).
 The considerable time frame that comes with the delivery of developments such as these puts added pressure on the council to meet their housing requirements.
 The allocation of smaller and more easily deliverable sites deemed 'safer option' would reduce reliance on the delivery of the strategic sites and provide more flexibility in the 5-year housing supply.
 It is suggested that: Lawrence Farm (9.1 acres) identified as a site with "potential for future development in the SHLAA (Ref:CC08209A) should be considered for allocation.
 The size of the site would make it suitable location for early development either as a standalone site or as part of a wider allocation, easing pressure on the delivery of the strategic sites.
 Lawrence Farm is a 9.1 acre site controlled by Berkeley Strategic and available for development.
 Located South-West of the Chichester main settlement and just off the A27 Chichester by-pass, the site is ideally situated and appropriate for development.
 The 2014 SHLAA document produced by the council supported this view that the site is appropriate by stating that the land has "potential to be developed at a future date", however the site is still yet to be allocated.
 Lawrence farm is particularly capable of delivery early within the plan period.
 It should be allocated in order to reduce reliance on larger sites and to provide more flexibility in the land supply.
-If the allocation of additional sites is not considered appropriate then an early review of the plan is necessary.
+If the allocation of additional sites is not considered appropriate then an early examination? review of the plan is necessary.
 The slow delivery of the larger allocations risks the maintenance of the Chichester 5-year housing supply.
-Consultatio n ID Nur mber SAPS2 9 (No attachmen ts) Policy SA1 Mr Jackson MJ Gleeson Strategic Land Yes No Positively prepared land supply throughout the plan period, additional small scale allocations, including those with existing Neighbourhood Plan Areas are required.
+Consultatio n ID Nu ımber SAPS2 29 (No attachmen ts) Policy SA1 Mr Jackson MJ Gleeson Strategic Land Yes No Positively prepared This DPD should aim to provide more flexibility and security in the land supply throughout the plan period, additional small scale allocations, including those with existing Neighbourhood Plan Areas are required.
 Constraining the opportunities for deliverable sites is not NPPF compliant.
-The housing supply is reliant on large strategic sites such as the Tangmere SDL and the West of Neighbourhood Plan framework.
-This approach would help deliver a level of Yes, I wish to speak to the Inspector at the hearing sessions To assist the Inspector in considering the options that are available for a greater level of sustainable housing growth
+The housing supply is reliant on large strategic sites such as the Tangmere SDL and the West of Chichester SDL.
+The time frame that comes with the delivery of developments such as these puts added pressure on the council to Allocation of sites around the District, including opportunities in Neighbourhood Plan areas that offer opportunity to deliver the strategic aims of the Council outside the current Neighbourhood Plan framework.
+This approach would help deliver a level of housing beyond the constrained OAN Yes, I wish to speak to the Inspector at the hearing sessions To assist the Inspector in considering the options that are available for a greater level of sustainable housing growth